How to Migrate Your Database to the Cloud

 Step 5: Execute the Migration

-With your plan in place, it’s time to execute the migration.
-Depending on your strategy, you may use tools like:
+Once your plan is in place, it’s time to execute the migration.
+Depending on your strategy, this may involve:

-Monitor the migration process closely to ensure data integrity and address any errors that arise.
+Monitor the migration process closely to address any issues that arise.

 Step 6: Test and Optimize